 What is the deadline for applications?

-Each course has a deadline which is stated on the course webpage.
+Each course has a deadline of one or two weeks prior to course commencement, which is stated on the course webpage.
 Places are available on a first come first served basis.
-In order to secure a place on a course, we must first receive a completed Application Form together with payment in full.
+In order to secure a place on a course, we must first receive a completed application form and payment in full.
 We strongly encourage you to apply for courses as early as possible to avoid disappointment.
 Unfortunately, we are not in a position to hold spaces on courses without payment.

 Can I start a course after it has commenced?